datkk06/OpenStack-Tutorial/Content/working-neutron.md

 * ``router:external True``
 * ``shared``

-The external network shares the same subnet and gateway associated with the physical network connected to the external interface on the network node.
+The external network shares the same subnet and gateway associated with the physical network connected to the external interface on the Network node.
 Specify an exclusive slice of this subnet for router and IP addresses to prevent interference with other devices on the same external network

 ```
 # neutron subnet-create external-flat-network 172.16.1.0/24  \